2222-09-27

 7. Fossil

 Fossil is another simple-to-use issue-tracking system.
-However, Fossil not only supports bug tracking but also offers a wiki and other project management-related features.
+However, Fossil supports bug tracking and offers a wiki and other lightweight project management tool-related features.

 • Fossil is written in C and provides issue-tracking features as well as project management tools.